ikushaldave/CSS-Grid/writeup.md

 ![grid-auto-flow without dense set to default](./images/grid-auto-flow-without-dense.png)

-Here we see that there is a hole before 1 because we made our `.item-1` to start at grid line of `2`.
+Here I see that there is a hole before 1 because I made our `.item-1` to start at grid line of `2`.

 ```css
 .container {